Xemptuous/sqlua.nvim/README.md

 After the first time running the setup() function, a folder for SQLua will be created in the neovim data directory (~/.local/share/nvim/sqlua/)

 The `connections.json` file here will contain your DB URL's, as well as friendly names to call them by.

+`Note:` for SnowFlake, you will need the `snowsql` client.
+In the `connections.json` file, use `snowflake` for the name, and ensure all configuration is done in your snowsql config file.

 ## Default Config